- Tuition & Financial Aid

 Q: What is rolling admissions?

-Q: Do I need to take the LSAT before I file my application for admission?
+Q: Do I need to take the LSAT/GRE before I file my application for admission?

-A: No. While we will need to receive a CAS report with your LSAT score before your application is complete and ready for review, you may submit your application before you take the LSAT.
-You will want to designate in your Application for Admission when you plan to take the LSAT.
+A: No. While we will need to receive a CAS report before your application is complete and ready for review, you may submit your application before you take the LSAT/GRE.
+You will want to designate in your Application for Admission when you plan to take the LSAT/GRE.

-Q: How does the Law Center treat multiple LSAT scores?
+Q: How does the Law Center treat multiple LSAT/GRE scores?

-A: The ABA requires law schools to report the "highest" LSAT score of students who have taken the test two or more times.
-However, all LSAT scores are considered in evaluating the student’s aptitude.
-Applicants whose first LSAT score is not indicative of their potential should consider repeating the exam.
-However, they are strongly discouraged from taking the LSAT more than twice.
+A: All test scores are considered in evaluating the student’s aptitude.
+Applicants whose first test score is not indicative of their potential should consider repeating the exam.
+However, they are strongly discouraged from taking the test more than twice.

 Q: What is the application filing fee?